 Will it support amiibo? - Almost certainly, yes.
 Amiibo have proved a huge hit with Nintendo fans and toy collectors alike, and with their NFC features for Wii U an 3DS, including such a feature with Switch is a no brainer.
 We would like to see the content provided by an amiibo improved though - it's time for new areas and extra content.

 And you should start saving this amount of money

-Unlike previous consoles, Nintendo has already said it won’t sell the NX at a loss.
+Unlike previous consoles, Nintendo has already said it won’t sell Switch at a loss.
 Usually a manufacturer will sell hardware cheap then make money back on software, but this won’t be the case with Nintendo’s latest console.
-Although the console isn't going to be quite as powerful as the PS4 or Xbox One, it will be the most powerful handheld ever made.
+Although the console might not to be quite as powerful as PS4 or Xbox One, it will be the most powerful handheld ever made.

-The PlayStation 4 Neo and Xbox Scorpio are just on the horizon and are going to make the previous two versions of both consoles much cheaper.
-The NX will be competing with all of these to win over gamers but if the console has the same third party games but allows you to take them on the go with you then that could be what sets the NX apart both in terms of performance and price.
+PlayStation Pro and the yet to revealed Xbox Scorpio are just on the horizon and are going to make the previous two versions of both consoles much cheaper.
+Switch will be competing with all of these to win over gamers, but if the console has the same third-party games yet enables you to take them on the go with you then that could be what sets Switch apart both in terms of performance and price.

 So with that in mind, you won’t be getting your hands on Switch for anything less than £249.99 with a more realistic price estimate for the console at £299.99.

 Nintendo never sells software cheaply either, so just like previous console generations, you’ll be seeing games come out at high prices and then hold their value for a very long time — so make sure you’ve got enough saved for March 2017.